PMuku/real-time-phishing-detection/README.md

 Or use `npm run watch` for live-reloading during development

 **4. Load into Chrome**
-  i.
-Open Google Chrome and navigate to chrome://extensions/ ii.
-Enable "Developer mode" in the top right corner. iii.
-Click "Load unpacked" and select the newly generated dist folder (Do not select the root or src folder).
+1. Open Google Chrome and navigate to chrome://extensions/
+2. Enable **Developer mode** in the top right corner.
+3. Click **Load unpacked** and select the newly generated dist folder (Do not select the root or src folder).